daszkiewiczk/credit-agricole/README.md

 To get the argocd admin password:
 `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`

->IF for some reason automated build fails, there is a build.sh script provided in 'setup' directory `cd setup && .build.sh`
+>IF for some reason automated build fails, there is a build.sh script provided in 'setup' directory `cd setup && ./build.sh`